 – enhance international relations

-4 domestic worker (executive) stream: to work full time in the household of certain senior foreign executives;
+9 Domestic worker (executive): to work full-time in the household of certain senior foreign executives

 The procedures generally involve sponsorship by the interested party in Australia (although no sponsorship is required for working holiday makers).
 People entering for temporary residence for a period of more than 12 months are often required to undergo health and character checking, depending on their country of origin.

-People approved for entry under temporary residence categories may be accompanied by their dependants (including same-sex partners).
+People approved for entry under temporary residence categories may generally be accompanied by their dependants (including same-sex partners).
 Dependants of temporary residents may usually undertake employment or studies in Australia, depending on the particular temporary residence class.
-There are over 60 types of temporary residence described in the regulations, all with different criteria that must be met.
+There are many types of temporary residence described in the regulations, all with different criteria that must be met.

 This is by far the largest group of temporary residents in Australia (currently about 100,000 primary visa holders).
-Applicants have to prove that they are being sponsored by an “approved” Australian business, or an overseas business in connection with a business activity in Australia: the tasks of which correspond to the tasks of an occupation specified in the consolidated sponsored occupations list (CSOL).
-This list includes a number (an ANZSCO Code) and an occupation title.
+Applicants have to prove that they are being sponsored by an “approved” Australian business, or an overseas business in connection with a business activity in Australia: the tasks of which correspond to the tasks of an occupation specified in the Medium and Long-term Strategic Skills List (MLTSSL) or the Short-term Skilled Occupation List (STSOL).
+These lists include a number (an ANZSCO Code) and an occupation title.
 A description of the qualifications and experience required for each of the eligible occupations is found in the Australian and New Zealand Standard Classification of Occupations (ANZSCO) dictionary (see www.abs.gov.au):

-•for which they will be paid market rates for their occupation and this cannot be less than the temporary skilled migration income threshold (TSMIT) ($53,900 at 30 June 2016).
+• for which they will be paid market rates for their occupation and this cannot be less than the temporary skilled migration income threshold (TSMIT) ($53,900 at 30 June 2017).

 People in this category may be considered for temporary entry only if they are nominated by an acceptable sponsor in Australia to undertake a specific engagement or program of engagements.
 The sponsor must be a person or body with good professional and financial standing who has consulted with relevant Australian unions in relation to the employment of the person from overseas.